econmediadb/firstresponse/README.md

 ## Improve Cardiac Arrest Survival

 - educate and train the public in CPR
+- effective treatments for specific types of cardiac arrest are widely available and could reduce deaths and disability if they were more efficiently implemented
 - wide diversity in survival rates in communities : In some communities more than 60 percent of persons with out-of-hospital cardiac arrest (due to bystander-witnessed ventricular fibrillation) survive and are discharged from the hospital.
 In far more communities, the survival rate is 10 percent or less.
 - challenges and barriers to successfully treat cardiac arrest
 - primary goal: provide high-quality care quickly